7091lapS/thermostat/README.md

 Technologies used: javascript, jquery, jasmine, html, css, bootstrap.css, rack, sinatra, OpenWeatherMap api.

-NB: In order to run for the JQuery tests to work, you need to disable local file restrictions in your browser
+NB: In order for the JQuery tests to work, you need to disable local file restrictions in your browser